BlueMap-Minecraft/BlueMapWiki/community/Chat.md

 ```

 We can now logout of the root user and get back to our normal user (unless you just do everything on root anyway...).
-Let's revise the nginx `sites-available/bluemap.conf` to use them.
+Let's revise the NGINX `sites-available/bluemap.conf` to use them.

 ```nginx
 server {